-- an inability to initiate or continue clinical trials of product candidates under development; - delay in submitting regulatory applications, or receiving regulatory approvals, for product candidates; - loss of the cooperation of a collaborator; - additional inspections by regulatory authorities; - requirements to cease distribution or to recall batches of our product candidates; and - in the event of approval to market and commercialize a product candidate, an inability to meet commercial demands for our products.
+- an inability to initiate or continue clinical trials of product candidates under development; - delays in submitting regulatory applications, or receiving regulatory approvals, for product candidates; - loss of the cooperation of a collaborator; - additional inspections by regulatory authorities;

+- requirements to cease distribution or to recall batches of our product candidates; and - in the event of approval to market and commercialize a product candidate, an inability to meet commercial demands for our products.

-If any of our product candidates are approved for marketing and commercialization and we are unable to develop sales, marketing and distribution capabilities on our own or enter into agreements with third parties to perform these functions on acceptable terms, we will be unable to commercialize successfully any such future products.
+If any of our product candidates are approved for marketing and commercialization and we are unable to develop sales, marketing and distribution capabilities on our own, or enter into agreements with third parties to perform these functions on acceptable terms, we will be unable to commercialize successfully any such future products.

 Although we are in the process of hiring employees with commercial experience, we currently have no sales, marketing or distribution capabilities.
-If any of our product candidates is approved, we will need to develop internal sales, marketing and distribution capabilities to commercialize such products, which would be expensive and time-consuming, or enter into collaborations with third parties to perform these services.
+In addition, while our collaboration with Takeda will provide us with know-how and experience related to commercialization, we have limited experience of our own.
+If any of our product candidates is approved, we will need to develop internal sales, marketing and distribution capabilities to commercialize such products, which would be expensive and time-consuming, or rely on or enter into additional collaborations with third parties to perform these services.
 If we decide to market our products directly, we will need to commit significant financial and managerial resources to develop a marketing and sales force with technical expertise and supporting distribution, administration and compliance capabilities.
 If we rely on third parties with such capabilities to market our products or decide to co-promote products with collaborators, we will need to establish and maintain marketing and distribution arrangements with third parties, and there can be no assurance that we will be able to enter into such arrangements on acceptable terms or at all.
-In entering into third-party marketing or distribution arrangements, any revenue we receive will depend upon the efforts of the third parties and there can be no assurance that such third parties will establish adequate sales and distribution capabilities or be successful in gaining market acceptance of any approved product.
+In entering into third-party marketing or distribution arrangements, any revenue we may receive will depend upon the efforts of the third parties and there can be no assurance that such third parties will establish adequate sales and distribution capabilities or be successful in gaining market acceptance of any approved product.
 If we are not successful in commercializing any product approved in the future, either on our own or through third parties, our business, financial condition, results of operations and prospects would be adversely affected.